Scottie Wilson: Later years

 Wilson spent his remaining years in Kilburn, an area of northwest London, working alone in his small lodgings.
 In the early 1950s, he travelled to France at the persuasion of artist and outsider art fanatic Jean Dubuffet.
 There Wilson was met by not only Dubuffet, but also by Pablo Picasso; both were fans and owners of Wilson's work.
 According to art critic Bill Hopkins, a friend of Wilson who accompanied him on the trip:

 When we arrived, not only was Dubuffet waiting, Pablo Picasso was with him.
 Both owned a few of Scottie’s pieces, and Picasso had come to see – and perhaps buy – some more.
 I vividly remember both artists eagerly admiring Scottie’s work, squabbling in their fierce, theatrical, Gallic voices over who would buy which piece.

 In the 1960s, Wilson began to create paintings on plates and was subsequently commissioned by Royal Worcester and had designed a series of dinnerware, which was produced until 1965.
 The pattern was based on totem poles and imagery from North America.
 His picture ‘Bird Song’ was chosen as a design for the 1970 UNICEF Christmas Card.
 He died in 1972 from cancer.
 Though he always complained of poverty, Wilson was discovered at the time of his death to have secreted a suitcase full of money under his bed and large sums in various bank accounts.

+His works are now part of the National Gallery of Canada in Ottawa, the Tate Britain in London, the Collection de l'Art Brut in Lausanne, the Museum of Everything in London, the Metropolitan Museum of Art in New York and the Zander Collection in Cologne, among others.